fmidev/metolib/doc/splittercache.md

 Requesting data through cache
 -----------------------------

 The data requests for SplitterCache are done using `fetch` function.
 As request parameters the function takes

 * the task definition object,
 * the callback function to return the results when all data blocks have been retrieved and their data combined, and
 * the callback function to be called when a single data block has been retrieved (optional)

 Example code:

-    var cache = new fi.fmi.metoclient.metolib.SplitterCache();
+    var cache = new Metolib.SplitterCache();
     cache.addDataProvider('obs',obsProvider);
     var taskDef = {
       service: 'obs',